near/docs/docs/2.develop/3.contracts/storage.md

 ## Data Structures

-Both [Rust sdk](broken) and [AssemblyScript sdk](broken) expose a series of data structures to simplify handling and storing data.
+Both [Rust SDK](https://github.com/near/near-sdk-rs/) and [AssemblyScript SDK](https://github.com/near/near-sdk-as/) expose a series of data structures to simplify handling and storing data.
 In this page we showcase how to use the most common ones: Vectors, Maps and Trees.
 For the complete documentation please refer to the SDK pages.

 <Tabs className="language-tabs">
   <TabItem value="as" label="🚀 - AssemblyScript">